 As time tends to do, a lot of the temples have been destroyed by wars and natural disasters leaving only 2,200 remaining pagodas.

-When you arrive in Bagan, you’re taken back by the sprawling plains that seem to be littered for miles with brick pagodas.
+When you arrive, you’re taken back by the sprawling plains that seem to be littered for miles with brick pagodas.
 It really is something to see and even more spectacular as the sun rises and sets.

-To get into the city of Bagan, all roads pass by a check point which all tourists are required to pay a 25,000 kyat entrance fee.
-That is about $18 USD (as of Feb 2017).
+To get into the city of Bagan, all roads pass by a check point.
+At this checkpoint all tourists are required to pay a 25,000 kyat entrance fee.
+That is about $18 USD.

-What’s the fee for?
-The fee is for tourists to gain access to the “Archeological Zone” aka all the town & pagodas.
+The fee is for tourists to gain access to the “Archeological Zone” aka the city of Old Bagan & its pagodas.
 The fee is suppose to go to the upkeep and preservation of the pagodas.

 How To Get Around Bagan, Myanmar?